estevez-dev/XiaomiAntsAlarmService/README.md

 # Xiaomi Ants Alarm Service
+Not supported any more.
+The service is not handling notification any more because the structure of it was changed.
 A service for Xiaomi YI smart IP camera Android app.
 It can help you to not miss any movement alarm.

 ## How ot works?